jackmoore/autosize/readme.md

 ## Changelog

+### v1.16.16 - 2013/6/11
+* Fixed an issue where the calculated height might be slightly off in modern browsers when the width of the textarea has a subpixel value.

 ### v1.16.15 - 2013/6/7
 * Reduced how frequently autosize is triggered when resizing the window.
 Added resizeDelay property so that the frequency can be adjusted or disabled.